Heartland (Canadian TV series): Filming locations

+Maggie's Diner Tack and Feed Store is a permanent set located in the middle of High River, Alberta.
+When no filming is being done, the public can peer into its interior.

 Much of the series is filmed on location in and around High River, Alberta, with additional filming in studio and on location in nearby Calgary.
 A June 2013 flood in High River swamped the standing set for Maggie's Diner.
 The main Heartland sets escaped damage, and seventh season scripts were rewritten to move shooting locations for the fictional town of Hudson to Inglewood, a historic neighbourhood in downtown Calgary.
 A month after the flood, the show's Calgary studios offered behind-the-scenes tours to paying fans for a one-day "Heartlanders for High River" fundraiser, providing $80,000 to help the town recover.